 Top Hezbollah leader was among the 37 people killed in an Israeli strike on a Beirut apartment block

-BEIRUT, Lebanon (AP) — An Israeli airstrike on a Beirut apartment block killed a senior Hezbollah leader and about a dozen other members of the militant group, Israel’s military said Saturday as Lebanon raised the attack’s death toll to 37, including women and children.
+BEIRUT, Lebanon (AP) — Israel and Hezbollah exchanged fire on Saturday as rescue crews in Beirut searched the rubble of an apartment building that was leveled by an Israeli airstrike that killed at least 37 people, including one of the militant group’s senior leaders as well as women and children.

+The Israeli government braced for an expected surge in Hezbollah rocket attacks by setting new caps on the size of gatherings and other restrictions in the north of the country, near Israel’s border with Lebanon, that led to schools in some communities canceling classes on Sunday.

-The airstrike during the Friday afternoon rush leveled the eight-story building in a densely populated neighborhood in southern Beirut as Hezbollah members were meeting in the basement, according to Israel.
-Among those killed was Ibrahim Akil, a top Hezbollah official who commanded the group’s special forces unit the Radwan Force, the Israeli military said.
-Also killed was Ahmed Wahbi, a top commander in the group’s military wing, it said.
+The airstrike Friday took down an eight-story building in a densely populated neighborhood in southern Beirut as Hezbollah members were meeting in the basement, according to Israel.
+Among those killed was Ibrahim Akil, a top Hezbollah official who commanded the group’s special forces unit the Radwan Force.
+Also killed was Ahmed Wahbi, a top commander in the group’s military wing, the Israeli military said.

-Israeli Defense Minister Yoav Gallant said the attack thwarted Hezbollah’s chain of command while taking out Akil, who was responsible for Israeli deaths.
+Israel’s defense minister, Yoav Gallant, said the attack, which came days after devastating coordinated attacks on Hezbollah that used exploding pagers and walkie-talkies, thwarted the group’s chain of command while taking out Akil, who he said was responsible for Israeli deaths and who was on the U.S. wanted list for years.

 “This is our commitment to the fallen and their loved ones.
 This is our commitment to the residents of the north.
-And this is a clear message to all those who seek to harm us,” he posted on X, referring to northern Israel, which has been the target of Hezbollah rocket attacks during Israel’s nearly yearlong war with Hamas in Gaza.
+And this is a clear message to all those who seek to harm us,” he posted on X.

-An Israeli defense spokesperson, meanwhile, announced new safety guidelines for northern Israel, including limits on the size of gatherings, ahead of an expected surge in rocket attacks.

-As rescue crews were pulling bodies from the rubble of the leveled Beirut building on Saturday and hoping to find survivors, Israel and Hezbollah continued to trade cross-border fire, with Israel launching an intense wave of airstrikes on southern Lebanon, according to an Associated Press journalist in the area.
-The militant group responded by firing a bevy of rockets back at Israel, local media reported.

-Lebanon’s health minister, Firass Abiad, told reporters that at least seven women and three children were among those killed in the building strike.
-He said another 68 people were injured, including 15 who were hospitalized, and that the casualty figure would likely rise as the search and rescue effort progressed.
+Lebanon’s health minister, Firass Abiad, told reporters that at least seven women and three children were killed in Friday’s airstrike on the building.
+He said another 68 people were injured, including 15 who were hospitalized.

-It was the deadliest strike on Beirut since the 2006 Israel-Hezbollah war.
+It was the deadliest strike on Beirut since the 2006 Israel-Hezbollah war, and the casualty count could grow, with 23 people still missing, a government official said.

 Akil, the main target, had been wanted by the U.S. for years for his alleged role in the 1983 bombing of the U.S. Embassy in Beirut and the taking of American and German hostages in Lebanon in the 1980s.
-He was under U.S. sanctions, and the U.S. State Department last year announced a reward of up to $7 million for information leading to his “identification, location, arrest, and/or conviction.”
+The U.S. State Department last year announced a reward of up to $7 million for information leading to his “identification, location, arrest, and/or conviction.”

 White House national security adviser Jake Sullivan called Akil’s death “a good outcome” and said he had “American blood on his hands” for the embassy attack.